rixiobarrios/outcomes/homework.md

 ## Due Dates and Grading

 - You will be assigned homework every week.
-Outcomes homework is due every **Monday at 7 pm local**, and you can see each week's assignment in your class calendar.
+Outcomes homework is due every **Sunday at 7 pm local**, and you can see each week's assignment in your class calendar.

 - You will receive feedback on *some* of your homework assignments.
 I will always check that it's completed.
 If you have any questions about your work or want additional feedback, please set up a 1:1.